Calibrating baryonic effects in cosmic shear with external data in the LSST era: Results

-For the near-term X-ray dataset, we generate mock gas fraction measurements assuming a sample similar to that used in \citet{Grandis:2023}, corresponding to a total of 540 galaxy clusters from SPT, HSC-XXL, and eFEDS.
+For the near-term X-ray dataset, we generate mock gas fraction measurements assuming a sample similar to the currently available data used in \citet{Grandis:2023}, corresponding to a total of 540 galaxy clusters from SPT, HSC-XXL, and eFEDS.
 We use the measurement uncertainties of \citet{Chiu:2018,Chiu:2021,Akino:2021}, on which the \citet{Grandis:2023} data is based.
 For near-term kSZ measurements, we assume noise levels that are compatible with what could be achieved by the Simons Observatory (SO) \citep{SimonsObservatory:2018}.
 Specifically, we use the official temperature noise curves presented in \citet{SimonsObservatory:2018} for the ``baseline'' noise level of the SO Large Aperture Telescope (LAT), assuming a $2.1\,{\rm arcmin}$ FWHM Gaussian beam.
 The resulting covariance matrix is estimated using Equation \eqref{eq:ksz_covariance}, including contributions from both instrumental noise and primary CMB fluctuations.
 For the long-term X-ray dataset, we construct mock observations based on the full eROSITA sample, which includes 5,259 galaxy clusters \citep{Ghirardini:2024}.
 As this represents approximately an order of magnitude increase in cluster count compared to the near-term mock dataset, we estimate the covariance matrix for the long-term X-ray measurements by scaling the uncertainties of the near-term dataset by a factor of $\sqrt{10}$.
 For the long-term kSZ dataset, we use the noise power spectrum for the CMB-S4 experiment to generate the covariance matrix.
 Specifically, we assume the noise parameters listed in Table 1 of \citet{CMB-S4:2024} for the 90 GHz channel.
+However, we note that the CMB-S4 mission has unfortunately been discontinued since conducting this work.
+At present, the next phase of CMB observations remains uncertain.
+One possibility is the CMB-HD or future extensions of the Simons Observatory \citep{CMB-HD}.

 With these mock datasets at hand, we run MCMC chains assuming fixed cosmological parameters and without weak lensing data.
 We do so for each dataset (X-ray or kSZ) separately, in order to explore their individual constraining power.
 The results are shown in Fig. \ref{fig:constraints_xrays} and Fig. \ref{fig:constraints_ksz} for the X-ray and kSZ datasets, respectively.
 The light blue and dark blue contours represent the marginalised posteriors obtained from the near-term and long-term datasets, respectively.